-A Skoda Octavia Coupe is set to be revealed in concept form at March’s Geneva Motor Show, and will give Skoda a rival to the Passat-based VW CC, as well as a dose of genuine desirability.
+A new Skoda Octavia Coupe is set to be revealed at the 2014 Geneva Motor Show and will be a rival for the VW CC

 Our exclusive image shows how the Octavia’s conservative styling will be reinterpreted into something much sharper.
 Triangular LED headlights are echoed in the foglights, while a bolder crease runs the length of the car’s shoulderline.